 Union Township geographically is a six mile by six mile square with a city and the University in the middle of it.

 Consumers Energy supplies electricity in our community and natural gas is supplied by DTE.
 Internet service is now fairly competitive and both cable TV and satellite TV are readily available from local suppliers.
 Your township government supplies water and sewer service to the most populated parts of the community.
 Garbage collection in Union Township is provided by competitive private firms.
 Check with your neighbors to see which ones they prefer.
 The township in cooperation with the county government provides every other week curbside recycling.
 Check the recycling page to see the recycling map and the pick-up calendar to get information about recycling.

-Folks coming from large metropolitan areas will notice we have no enclosed shopping malls in Isabella County, but we do have most major retailers represented here and more are on the way.
-But because our county has less than 100,000 residents some retailers that cater to larger markets are just an hour away in Lansing, Grand Rapids and Saginaw.
+We have most major retailers represented here and more are on the way.
+Retailers that cater to larger markets are just an hour away in Lansing, Grand Rapids, and Saginaw.

 Grocery shoppers will be pleased to learn we have good local seasonal farm markets and some excellent local bakeries and butcher shops to supplement the traditional supermarkets in our community.

 Our college crowd likes to eat.
 We offer a wide variety of fast food and pizza establishments.
 Most offer delivery, Doordash, Grubhub, and Uber Eats.
 For the more mature palates your new community offers an endless variety of cuisines.

 The Greater Mount Pleasant area and Isabella County feature some wonderful parks for outdoor fun and great playgrounds and regardless of what sport you might be interested in there is a place nearby to watch or engage in, both for kids and adults.
 The city recreation department has a year round activity and recreation program for kids from t-ball to tennis and many adult programs as well.